MikingG/MikingG.github.io/index.md

 ---
 # About me

 I am currently a research intern at the University of Notre Dame, supervised by Prof. Xiangliang Zhang.
-I am majoring in Software Engineering at Sun Yat-sen University, expecting to graduate in June 2025 under the guidance of Prof. Yanlin Wang.
+As an undergraduate, I am majoring in Software Engineering at Sun Yat-sen University, expecting to graduate in June 2025 under the guidance of Prof. Yanlin Wang.
 From January to May 2023, I was an exchange student at the Chinese University of Hong Kong.

 My research interests include software engineering, large language models, machine learning, and programming languages, particularly in automated software engineering.